nextapps-de/mikado/README.md

 <h1><img src="https://cdn.jsdelivr.net/gh/nextapps-de/mikado@master/doc/mikado.svg" alt="Mikado - Webs fastest templating engine" width="61.8%"><p></p></h1>
-<h3>New generation template engine.
+<h3>Modern template engine based on living standards.
 Super-lightweight, outstanding performance, no dependencies.</h3>

 Rendering has by far the most impact on application performance.
 Mikado takes templating performance to a <a href="#benchmark">whole new level</a> and provides you keyed, non-keyed and also reactive paradigm switchable out of the box.
 Let's start building the next generation of high-performance applications.